Frequently Asked Questions

 What should my children and I wear when we come?

 We are an informal group.
 Wear what feels comfortable to you.

 Is there child care/Sunday school during services?

 See our children and youth page for up to date information.
 We have indoor and outdoor seating where parents and children can sit together and an activity table set up for young children.
 We also have children’s chapel the 2nd Sunday of each month.
-We are not offering child care or weekly classes currently due to pandemic related safety measure.
+We are not offering child care or weekly classes currently.
 We hope to return to having our pre-pandemic program as follows: Infant, toddler and preschool care is available in the nursery during services.
 Children are part of the adult service through the opening hymn and story for all ages.
 Kindergarten through 7th grade children then go to grouped Religious Education classes for the rest of the service.
 The 8th through 12th grade Youth Group alternate meeting at this time every other week.